 - Are endocasts reliable proxies for brain?
 Here is the answer!

 - What can fossils tell us about the emergence of language in the hominin lineage?
 I discussed this fascinating aspect of paleoneurology in Frontiers in Human Neuroscience (link).

 - Because of the role of the prefrontal cortex in executive functions and language, the frontal lobes are of major interest in paleoneurology.
 We investigated the frontal morphology of three relevant East African fossil humans from early and middle Pleistocene: OH 9, UA 31 and Bodo (link).

 - We are developing an atlas documenting the variation in the sulcal pattern of extant human endocasts for subsequent use as a comparative platform for the study of the fossil record.
-Preliminary results have been presented at the 87th Annual Meeting of the American Association of Physical Anthropologists in Austin (link).
+As preliminary results, we could identify sulci that could be nearly systematically detected and identified on human endocasts (link).

 - We presented our work on primate brain evolution and our analytical approach for the study of the virtual endocasts in the book entitled Digital endocasts: from skulls to brain edited by E. Bruner and colleagues (link).